 Medicaid covers everything from standard medical care to nursing home or personal home care services.
 But to qualify, an applicant must meet the program’s strict technical, medical, and financial requirements.

 A person cannot own more than $2,000 in assets and be eligible for Medicaid.

 As covered in another article, there are also restrictions on what a person can do to reach that asset limit.
 Put simply, any transfer of an asset for less than market value to a non-exempt person will result in a period of ineligibility for the applicant.

 However, spending money on many things that benefits the applicant is allowed.
-Some of the most common expenditures include medical care or equipment, paying of debt, establishing an irrevocable preneed funeral service trust, home repairs, or certain personal items.
+Some of the most common expenditures include:

 He is an active member in a number of professional organizations that focus on law, the senior community, and estate planning.
 He works with clients in Central Maryland, especially in Towson, Hunt Valley, Lutherville/Timonium, Parkville, White Marsh, Bel Air & Northern Baltimore City.